-There are a number of different methods of appliqué, but the method I use is pure needle-turn, with pieces either glued on or pinned on.
-I’ll deal more with that in part 2.
+There are a number of different methods of appliqué, but the method I prefer is pure needle-turn, with pieces either glued on or pinned on.
+Check out this post for more about technique.

 John James milliners needles and Jeana Kimball’s straw needles.